-Students participating in the on-campus hybrid model who qualify for the free lunch program receive their lunches on days they are on campus.
+Students attending school in person who qualify for the free lunch program receive their lunches at school.
 In addition, families can pick up lunches and milk on weekdays at their school on days their child is in remote learning.
 If you need this assistance, call your school office to ask about lunch pick-up times and procedures.

 To receive free lunches and milk for your child, you must complete an application and return it to school.
 Incomplete applications cannot be processed or approved.
 Only one application per household is needed.
 Applications for free lunch must be renewed each year.